What is the Bathurst-Finch Community Hub (BFCH)?

 Where will the Bathurst-Finch Community Hub be located?

 The BFCH will be located next to Northview Heights Secondary School on Toronto District School Board property near the corner of Bathurst and Finch.
-It is expected to open near the end of 2011.
+It is expected to open by the end of 2012.

 How can I get involved?